Frequently Asked Questions & List of Services

 FAQs

 I specialize in grief, both anticipatory and post-death.
 I have a special interest in suicide loss grief.
-My other specialty area is with adolescents and young adults, though I work with adults of any age.
+My other specialty area is working with adolescents and adults regarding any number of life stressors.

 My primary therapeutic approach is humanistic therapy, though I individualize my approach based on the client’s needs.
 According to WebMD, “Humanistic therapy adopts a holistic approach that focuses on free will, human potential, and self-discovery.
 It aims to help you develop a strong and healthy sense of self, explore your feelings, find meaning, and focus on your strengths.
 The therapist acts as a non-judgmental, respectful listener who guides the therapeutic process.”
 Thanks, WebMD, I agree!